School Insurance of Florida

 If your student has suffered a sports related accident please follow these steps:

-4) Please refer to our list of preferred providers when seeking treatment for sports related injuries if you have no other insurance.
-If you have other insurance you must use it first to be eligible for this coverage.
+3) Please refer to our list of preferred providers when seeking treatment for sports related injuries.

 PLEASE REMEMBER: If a student has any primary insurance (HMO, PPO, private insurance, group coverage through parents employment, Blue Cross, Tri-care, Champva, etc...) they should stay in that primary insurance network even if they have a deductible.
 They must file a claim with any primary insurance coverage first in order to be eligible for the student accident insurance even if they have a deductible.
 If they do not stay within their primary network, School Insurance of Florida may reduce benefits payable as if they did stay inside the primary network.